krishnaura45/FinAI/README.md

 | **Large Language Models in Finance: A Survey**        | Various Authors           | Survey of LLM applications in financial tasks                                                   | Highlights few-shot/zero-shot learning for financial applications                             | Cost of fine-tuning and handling large documents             | No token optimization or handling large documents            | Reduces API costs by optimizing text chunks for processing    |
 | **AI in Equity Research**                             | Recosense Labs            | AI tools like NER and document analyzers                                                        | Automates data extraction, improving accuracy                                                    | Handling unstructured data                                   | No easy-to-use interface for quick querying                  | Provides a simple UI with real-time answers                  |
 | **LLMs for Financial Market Forecasting**             | Xiadong Li et al.         | LLMs combined with technical indicators for market forecasting                                 | Improves stock price forecasting accuracy                                                        | Limited by data availability and complexity                  | No integration of multi-source news data for forecasting      | Synthesizes multi-source data for a holistic research view    |

+## Problem Statement
+- **Manual Process**: Equity research analysts spend excessive time manually reviewing and summarizing financial news from multiple sources.
+- **Fragmented Information**: Key insights are often scattered across various articles, making it difficult to form a comprehensive view.
+- **Limitations of Current Tools**: Existing tools, such as ChatGPT, face limitations in handling large documents, multi-source aggregation, and cost-efficiency.
+- **Need for Automation**: A tool is required to automate data aggregation, provide concise answers, and streamline the research process, enhancing decision-making accuracy for analysts.

 ## Objectives
 The key objectives of Stock Sage are: